Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Those beautiful trees around your home can be a hidden threat to your wood roof.
 Overhanging branches can scrape against the shingles during windy weather, causing physical damage over time.
 They also drop leaves, needles, and sap, which can trap moisture against the roof surface and create a perfect environment for moss and rot to develop.
 By trimming back any branches that are too close to or touching your roof, you allow for better airflow and more sunlight.
 This helps your roof dry out completely after our frequent Puget Sound rain, which is one of the best things you can do to prevent decay.
 For larger trees, it’s always safest to call a professional arborist for help.

-Apply Protective Coatings and Treatments
+Should You Apply Protective Coatings and Treatments?

 While wood shingles have natural oils that help them resist decay, applying a protective treatment every few years can significantly extend their lifespan.
 These treatments are designed to protect the wood from harsh UV rays and moisture, and many also contain fungicides to prevent moss and algae growth.
 It’s important to choose a product specifically made for wood roofs and to follow the application instructions carefully.
 Applying the wrong type of sealant or coating can sometimes trap moisture inside the wood, which does more harm than good.
 If you’re considering a treatment, it’s a great idea to consult with a residential roofing professional to ensure you’re using the right product for your specific roof and climate.